South Korea at the AFC Asian Cup

-The South Korea national football team has appeared 14 times at the Asian Cup.
+The South Korea national football team have appeared 15 times at the Asian Cup.
 They have failed to qualify for the finals on three occasions, in 1968, 1976 and 1992.
 South Korea won the inaugural edition of the tournament in 1956, held in Hong Kong, and successfully defended the title on home soil in 1960.
 In addition, the team finished as runners-up on four occasions.